AU-ExoMars/PCOT/PYSIDE6_MIGRATION_TODO.md

   promoted in `assets/tabtest.ui`, and nothing in `src/`, `tests/`, or `pcotplugins/` references `tabtest.ui` or `NumberWidget` — no xform wires it up, and `TabGeneric` doesn't load `.ui` files by name convention.
 Not a live risk; left alone.
+- [x] `QFileDialog.getExistingDirectory()` crashed with a `TypeError` (`PosixPath` where `str` expected) in `mainwindow.py:_ensureDataPresent` — found running on the Ubuntu VM, but not
+  Linux-specific: `pcot.config.getDefaultDir()` returns a `pathlib.Path` (schema in `config.py`), and PySide6 enforces the `str` type strictly where PySide2's SIP bindings didn't.
+Never hit on the Windows dev box because that config already had `cameras`/ `reflectances` directories set, so the empty-check loop never reached the dialog call.
+  Every other file-dialog call site already wraps the value in `os.path.expanduser(...)`, which stringifies via `os.fspath` as a side effect — this one skipped that.
+Fixed by wrapping in `str(...)` at the one offending call site.
 - [x] Input window method-select buttons (RGB/Multifile/etc.) showed no text.
 Root cause:
   `ui/inputs.py:MethodSelectButton.showActive()` sets `padding: 40px` in its stylesheet, while `sizeHint()` forces the button height down to `textSize.height() + 15` (~31px) —